Digital rhetoric: Social media

 Social media makes human connection formal, manageable, and profitable to social media companies.
 The technology that promotes this human connection is not human, but automated.
 As people use social media and form their experiences on the platforms to meet their interests, the technology also affects how the users interact with each other and the world.

 Social media also allows for the weaving of "offline and online communities into integrated movements".
-Users' actions, such as liking, commenting, sending, retweeting or saving a post, contribute to the algorithmic customization of their personalized content.
-Ultimately, the reach social media has is determined by these algorithms.
-Social media also offers various image altering tools that can impact image perception – making the platform less human and more automated.
+Users' actions, such as liking, commenting, sending, retweeting, or saving a post, contribute to the algorithmic customization of their personalized content.
+Social media's reach is determined by these algorithms.
+Social media also offers various image altering tools that can impact image perception—making the platform less human and more automated.

 Digital activism

 Digital activism serves an agenda-setting function as it can influence mainstream media and news outlets.
 Hashtags, which curate posts with similar themes and ideas into a central location on a digital platform, aid in bringing exposure to social and political issues.
-These hashtags, specifically the subsequent discussions they create, put pressure on private institutions and governments to address these issues, as can be seen with movements like #CripTheVote, #BringBackOurGirls, or #MeToo.
+The subsequent discussions these hashtags create put pressure on private institutions and governments to address these issues, as can be seen with movements like #CripTheVote, #BringBackOurGirls, or #MeToo.
 Many recent social movements have originated on Twitter, as Twitter Topic Networks provide a framework for online community organizing.
 Digital activism allows people who may have not had a voice previously an equal chance to be heard.

+Though some believe that digital activism has a universal function, it takes different forms and philosophies in different parts of the world.
+In some parts of the world, it takes on a "techno-political" approach, basing communications off of broad political, social, and economic trends, relying on technology prevalent in the free culture movement.
+Others take a "techno-pragmatic" philosophy, focused more on the specific political and social goal, often at a more personal level.
+Some areas remain "techno-fragmented", where there are few intersections between traditional and digital forms of activism.